How to spend 3 hours in these 7 incredible UK cities

 Three hours in Liverpool is going to fly by, so make sure you come prepared with a plan!
 If history is your thing, you could visit Liverpool’s epic cathedrals.
 The Anglican Liverpool Cathedral is the UK’s largest, and if you can get up to the tower you’ll be rewarded with wraparound views.
 Walk to the other end of Hope Street and you’ve got Liverpool Metropolitan Cathedral, so you can tick off both in one trip – if you’re quick.
 If music is more up your street, you’re in the right place in Liverpool.
-The Beatles in Liverpool exploration game and tour takes just over an hour, so you can fit in lunch or a quick shop.
-Or, you can go all-out and do a Beatles classic tour of Liverpool by taxi – it takes a neat three hours.
+The Beatles Story is well worth a visit as it's the world's largest permanent exhibition telling the story of the lives and times of The Beatles.

 How to spend 3 hours in Sheffield

 If you’re visiting Sheffield in good weather, the Botanical Gardens are a great option to while away some time – and they’re free to visit.
 They’re home to a vast 19 acres worth of open space and packed with plants and flowers, so pick up a coffee and a kronut from close-by Coffika and enjoy a leisurely wander.
 If the weather is shocking, try the Winter Garden instead.
 It’s one of the biggest temperate glasshouses to be built in the UK in the last century, and could fit a whopping 5,000 ‘normal’ greenhouses inside.
 It’s right in the city centre, so you could pop into the next-door Millennium Gallery while you’re here.

 How to spend 3 hours in London